karmab/kcli/docs/index.rst

 Deploying Kubernetes/OpenShift clusters
 =======================================

-You can deploy generic Kubernetes (based on Kubeadm), K3s, OpenShift/OKD, Hypershift and Microshift on any platform and on an arbitrary number of control plane nodes and workers.
+You can deploy generic Kubernetes (based on Kubeadm), K3s, OpenShift/OKD, Hypershift, Microshift and GKE on any platform and on an arbitrary number of control plane nodes and workers.

 Benefits
 --------

-The main benefit is to abstract deployment details so that the same workflow can be used regardless of the
+The main benefit is to abstract deployment details to have an unified workflow

 -  create a parameter file
 -  launch the deployment oneliner